 Both the instructor and the student must complete and sign the Incomplete Grade Contract form.
-Procedural details are printed on the back of that form.
+Procedural details are printed on the back of that form and under the catalog section titled Incomplete Grades.

-IP In progress - The IP symbol shall be used only in courses which are offered on an "open entry/open exit" basis.
+In progress - The IP symbol shall be used only in courses which are offered on an "open entry/open exit" basis.
 It indicates that work is "in progress," but that assignment of a grade must wait its completion.
-The IP symbol shall remain on the student's permanent record in order to satisfy enrollment documentation.
+The IP symbol shall remain on the student's permanent record in satisfy enrollment order to documentation.
 The appropriate grade and unit credit shall be assigned and will appear on the student's permanent record for the term in which the course is completed.
 The IP shall not be used in calculating grade point averages.

-If a student enrolled in an "open entry/ open exit" course is assigned an IP at the end of an attendance period and does not re-enroll in that course during the subsequent attendance period, the instructor will assign a grade to be recorded on the student's permanent record for the course.
+If a student enrolled in an "open entry/open exit" course is assigned an IP at the end of an attendance period and does not re-enroll in that course during the subsequent attendance period, the instructor will assign a grade to be recorded on the student's permanent record for the course.